 - The language has an expansive nature because of which the speed is hampered.

-- Python also has underdeveloped access layers of database.
+- Python also has underdeveloped access layers of databases.
 So it is clear that the language is not the perfect choice in cases of huge database collections.

 - The dynamically typed nature of Python raises runtime errors because of using duck-typing.